ezekg/flint/CONTRIBUTING.md

 ### Testing

 We have automated tests set up to ensure our build is working.
 To test, you must install [Bundler](http://bundler.io/), which will allow you to install all needed gem versions.
-Once you have Bundler up and running, run 'rake install' to install all of Flint's dependencies.
+Once you have Bundler up and running, run `bundler install` to install all of Flint's dependencies.
 After that, you can run the test suite once with `rake test`, or you can also watch the directory while you work with `rake test[watch]`.